IBB-KaichengGroup/image_cropper/README.md

 * The `Output` folder is where the cropped images will appear.
 They will be in the exact same file structure as the original data in `Input`.
 * The `main.R` file contains the code that performs cropping.
-Double-clicking on it initiates cropping and creates a Window Command Prompt for you to track progress.
+Double-clicking on it initiates cropping and pops-up a Window Command Prompt for you to track progress.

 ## Miscellaneous